-RONA AMBROSE Biographical Infor mation and Principal Occ cupation
+RONA AMBROSE Biographical Infor rmation and Principal Oc cupation

-Age: 51 Location: Calgary, Alberta, Canada Director Since: November 2019 Status: INDEPENDENT The Honourable Ronalee Ambra TD Securities.
-Ms. Ambrose Opposition in the House of Corparty of Canada.
-She worked a departments, and her service in Board and chair of the cabir aboriginal issues.
-In her time a Health Organization on the glob innovation.
-She also served a Women, and is a recognized chewas named 1 of 100 Global Imaddition to serving as a corporate Wilson Center's Canada Canada-U.S. bilateral trade and sits on the Prime Ministers panellaso serves on the advisory boarmember of the Trilateral Commanda, Coril Holdings Ltd. and also served on the board of dissuer listed on the TSX, New Young and Philippine Stock Exertion the University of Victoria Alberta and has completed the Senior Leaders Program. is a former Leader of amons and a former leader as Minister across nine Calcuded the role of Vice Cluet committee for public as health minister she worked Ebola crisis and continues the Minister responsible ampion for the rights of we dovators for Women by the director, Ms. Ambrose is Institute in Washington, I North American competited for the NAFTA renegotian of the Canadian Global Amission and sits on the boster listed on the TSX), of Switch Health.
-Until Septectors of Manulife Finance of Cork Stock Exchange, Stockhange).
-Ms. Ambrose hold and a Master of Arts from Canada's Official of the Conservative madian government hair of the Treasury safety, justice and ked with the World es to promote health the for the Status of the Omen and girls.
-She the United Nations.
-In the Status of the Omen and girls of the European Status of the United Nations.
-In the Status of the United Nations.
-In the Status of the European Status of the European Status of the Status of the Status of the Status of the European Status of the Europ
+Age: 53 Location: Calgary, Alberta, Canada Director Since: November 2019 Status: INDEPENDENT The Honourable Ronalee Amb TD Securities.
+Ms. Ambroso Opposition in the House of Cor Party of Canada.
+She worked departments, and her service ir Board and chair of the cabir aboriginal issues.
+In her time Health Organization on the glor innovation.
+She also served a Women, and is a recognized cl was named 1 of 100 Global In addition to serving as a corpora the Wilson Center's Canada Canada-U.S. bilateral trade an sits on the Prime Ministers pan also serves on the advisory bo a member of the Trilateral Co TransAlta Corporation (an is Canada and Coril Holdings Lt the board of directors of Manu the TSX, New York Stock E Philippine Stock Exchange).
+M University of Victoria and a M has completed the Harvard Ke Program. e is a former Leader of mmons and a former leader as Minister across nine Cancluded the role of Vice Conet committee for public as health minister she wor bal Ebola crisis and continuas the Minister responsible hampion for the rights of wonovators for Women by the ate director, Ms. Ambrose in Institute in Washington, do North American competiel for the NAFTA renegotia and of the Canadian Global mmission and sits on the bessuer listed on the TSX, do Until September 1, 2020 allife Financial Corporation xchange, Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Ambrose holds a Bache aster of Arts from the University of the Canadian Global and Stock Exchange Ms. Canada's Official of the Conservative anadian government hair of the Treasury safety, justice and ked with the World es to promote health e for the Status of omen and girls.
+She e United Nations.
+In s a Global Fellow at D.C., focusing on tiveness issues.
+She ations.
+Ms. Ambrose Affairs Institute, is coard of directors of Plan International D, she also served on (an issuer listed on of Hong Kong and clor of Arts from the ersity of Alberta and

-Other Pul olic Board Memberships
+Other Pu blic Board Memberships

 TransAlta Corporation

-Attendance at
+Board / Committee Attendance at Regular Meetings in 2022 Overall Attendance

+Board (Lead Director) 6/6

+A Third in the 40004